seblobubbleman/Restaurant-Revenue-Prediction/README.md

 * **Support Vector Regression**: 0.436

 ## Conclusion
-Based on the model performance, I choose the Support Vector Regression as my model.
+Based on the model performance, I chose the Support Vector Regression as my model.